 For those of you who can't visit us right now, here's a stroll round our studio...It's looking reasonably tidy this week, just before the Halloween chaos begins!

 On Sunday we wandered into the Leiden Museum Volkenkunde and came across this happy Chinese couple!

 16th August 2017

 This mannequin was originally dirty and broken.
 After lying forgotten in our workshop's corner (for several years!) it was desperately in need of some love and attention.
 This morning, I just randomly felt moved to fix it, and smother it with autumn-themed paper!
-I really should have done 'before and after' photos, but didn't get that idea til my hands were big balls of glue: there was just no way to use the camera.
+I really should have done a 'before and after' photo, but didn't get that idea til my hands were big balls of glue: there was just no way to use the camera.
 Yes, ok, I could have washed my hands then snapped a photo, but I didn't want to loose momentum.
-So you'll just have to take my word that this is a marvellous transformation!
+So you'll just have to take my word for it: this is a marvellous transformation!

 15th August 2017

-Quick photo of the white wolf headdress, a new item we created for our Etsy shop TentacleStudio.
-And the goat masks we made last month: here's a photo from the client.
+Quick photo of the white wolf headdress, a new item we created for our Etsy shop TentacleStudio And the goat masks we made last month: here's a photo from the client.

 8th July 2017